-The subordination requirement defines the scope of how large a proportion of the capital base must be subordinated.
+The subordination requirement defines the scope of how large a proportion of the capital base must be subordinated to meet the MREL requirement.
+The subordination requirement thus entails an implied threshold for recognition of Senior Preferred capital.
 Compliance with the separate requirement by way of the combined capital buffer requirement forms part of the compliance with the subordination requirement.
-The Danish FSA has set Spar Nord's subordination requirement at 23.3% at 1 January 2023, 23.8% at 31 March 2023 and 25.2% at 1 January 2024.